butterproject/butterproject.github.io/README.md

     but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+    “Any fool can write code that a computer can understand."

     You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/